-

 …

-(e) A pharmacist may order and perform a CLIA‑waived test to treat influenza by utilizing a CLIA‑waived test, in accordance with statewide protocols.
+(e) A pharmacist may order and perform a CLIA‑waived test and initiate treatment pursuant to the result of the CLIA‑waived test for (i) influenza and (ii) streptococcus infections in accordance with statewide protocols.
 A pharmacist shall not treat a health condition under this section with any controlled substance classified in Schedules I through IV.

 SECTION 1.(c) This section becomes effective October 1, 2025.